 I know we are all longing for Spring but here in Ottawa, we are in the midst of a HUGE winter storm.
 Over a 48-hour period, which we are currently in the middle of, we are expected to get between 1.5 and 2 feet of snow.
 With all of the white stuff outside I figured it was the perfect time to share how easy it is to give your leather skates a fun makeover.

 Painting skates really is a fun undertaking and makes them look so beautiful.
 You can do this with new skates that you are using on the ice or with an old vintage pair that you want to use as decor.

-I found this pair of leather skates at the dump reuse centre this summer and even though I originally planned to use them as decor, my niece had other plans and claimed them the minute they were done.
+I found this pair of leather skates at the dump reuse centre (see more of what I have found at the dump here, here, and here…) this summer, and even though I originally planned to use them as decor, my niece had other plans and claimed them the minute they were done.
 Her family has a rink in their backyard and she couldn’t wait to strap them on.

-I hope that you are enjoying the last hurrahs of winter as much as I am 🙂
+I hope that you are enjoying winter as much as I am 🙂

 Happy Snow Day!